blumareks/javaone2016/README.md

 ### Building UI

-You start with the New Project.
+You start with the `New Project`.
 Give the app name, and enter your company domain name.
 Choose the environment the app would run on (I select API 22 - Android 5.1 Lollipop).
-I will add an empty activity.
+I will add an `empty activity`.
 I would keep the defaults for the activity.
 Wait till gradle builds the environment.
-When it is done select [res] and [layout] and double click on [activity_main.xml] When the UI designer appears you might want to select the TextView widget on the simulator - the selected text shows "Hello World!".
+When it is done select `res` and `layout` and double click on `activity_main.xml` When the UI designer appears you might want to select the `TextView` widget on the simulator - the selected text shows "Hello World!".
-Let's add PlainText field to enter text to be analyzed by Watson Sentiment Analysis service.
+Let's add `PlainText` field to enter text to be analyzed by Watson Sentiment Analysis service.
 Double click on the widget to add a value (some test text).
-And also let's add the Button to fire an action.
+And also let's add the `Button` to fire an action.
 Double click on the widget to add a value (a text caption on the button ).

 ### Wiring UI with the code

-Get back to the code by selecting [java], your appName (with your company domain name) and [MainActivity] - you need to double click the activity
+Get back to the code by selecting `java`, your `appName` (with your company domain name) and `MainActivity` - you need to double click the activity

 Add necessary parameters just after the import section (first thing in the class definition): textField, editField, button.
 It should generate the adequate imports: